NUWCDIVNPT/stigman-watcher/README.md

 ---
 **--no-log-file**

-Disable logging to a logfile
+Disable logging to a logfile.

 ---
 **--no-use-polling**